-To provide a hands-on learning environment that opens pathways into the building trades and promotes a passion for good building.
-The School serves the community by providing building expertise, laboratories for learning and a forum for sharing new ideas.
+To provide a hands-on learning environment that opens pathways into the trades and promotes a passion for good building.
+The School serves our diverse community by providing expertise, laboratories for learning and a forum for sharing new ideas.

 THRESHOLD School of Building is a registered charity that was incorporated in 2001.
 We are dedicated to practical and sustainable community development in the Hamilton area.
-We teach basic building skills and knowledge in an inclusive, supportive and safe environment, providing opportunities to apply those skills through participation in community and affordable housing projects.
+We teach essential building skills and knowledge in an inclusive, supportive and safe environment, providing opportunities to apply those skills through participation in community and affordable housing projects.

 THRESHOLD’s activities fall into 3 primary areas:

-- Ready To Work (RTW) – an intensive 12 week construction trades program that includes job-site experience and support for at-risk and marginalized youth aged 15-30 who face barriers to employment;
+- Ready To Work (RTW) – an intensive 12-week construction trades program that includes job-site experience and support for youth aged 15-30 who face barriers to employment;

-- General Home Maintenance (GHM) – an affordable 9 week program that teaches the general public methods of home repair in order to maintain their own homes; and,
+- General Home Maintenance (GHM) – an affordable evening program that teaches the general public methods of home repair in order to maintain their own homes; and,

-- THRESHOLD Construction Program – a new social enterprise employing RTW graduates and specializing in custom deck, fence and shed construction.
+- THRESHOLD Construction – a social enterprise employing RTW graduates and specializing in custom deck, fence and shed construction.